googleapis/python-spanner/UPGRADING.md

  )
  ```

- This call is invalid because it mixes `request` with a keyword argument `params`.
+ This call is invalid because it mixes `request` with a keyword argument `parent`.
 Executing this code
  will result in an error.

  ```py